githubuniverseworkshops/github-devsecops-fundamentals/docs/exercises/02.secure.the.software.supply.chain/02-extra.md

     !!!
 Note
-        We will continue working on the same branch `continuous-deployment`.
+        We will continue working on the same branch `feature/tetris-game`.

     1. Navigate to `.github/workflows` and open the file `3.extra.container.image.packaging.yml`.
     2. Add the following content to the file: